rantomh/java-design-patterns/README.md

 # Java Design Patterns (23 Patterns)

-This repository contains Java implementations of **23 classic software design patterns**, based on well-known OOP design principles (originally inspired by examples found in other languages).
+This repository contains Java implementations of **23 classic software design patterns**, based on well-known OOP design principles.
 Each pattern is implemented in a clean and minimal way, focusing on **structure and behavior rather than complex business logic**.

 ---